microsoft/hlsl-specs/proposals/0052-experimental-dxil-ops.md

 The solution proposed is to implement the Top 16 Bit with the following restriction:
- * Feature IDs must be either `0x0000` or `0x8000` until an undetermined time in the future where the restriction will either be lifted or permentantly codified.
+ * Feature IDs must be either `0x0000` or `0x8000` until an undetermined time in the future where the restriction may be lifted if desired.

 Feature ID `0x0000` must be used for stable opcodes to ensure that existing opcodes are not renumbered however the choice of ID `0x80000` may seem arbitrary. `0x8000` is selected for one key feature.
-The set bit is the top most bit fo the opcode space.
+The set bit is the top most bit of the opcode space.
 Therefore all opcodes defined with either ID will match the underlying values they would have in the Top 1 bit proposal.

 With this restriction, the compiled DXIL is proposal agnostic.
 Either original